ibm-cloud-docs/satellite/cluster-config.md

 ## Understanding GitOps-based configurations
 {: #satcon-understand-gitops}

-Store your Kubernetes resource definitions in a Git repository.
-Clusters automatically pull changes directly from your repository and Git references.
-Your resources stay in your source repository and automatically deploy when the referenced source changes.
-To use this method, select the **GitOps** template when you create your configuration.
-If you are using GitOps-based configuration for the first time and want to see how this flow works, you can select the **GitOps - Sample application** template, which guides you to set up and deploy a sample application from the IBM Git repository to your clusters.
+Store Kubernetes resource definitions in a Git repository.
+Clusters automatically pull and deploy changes from your repository.
+Select the **GitOps** template when you create your configuration.
 {: shortdesc}

 ![How {{site.data.keyword.satelliteshort}} configurations work](/images/satcon-gitops.svg){: caption="How GitOps configurations work" caption-side="bottom"}